Salvarez99/HealthJournalApp/README.md

 cd directory
 npm install to download npm_modules dependencies npx expo start or press i for iOS simulator or a for Android emulator in the terminal where the Expo development server is running.

+Note: The log in functionality will only work if the fireBaseConfig method contains the SDK.
+You can obtain this by creating a firebase account and a project then navigating to project settings on the firebase console website.
+If you scroll down you can copy the firebaseConfig() and replace the same method located in firebaseConfig.js

+We did not include the SDK in our repository because of data security concerns.

+Once these steps are completed you should be able to create an account and log in as normal without encounting any issues.